andrewlwn77/lightagent/docs/getting_started.md

-# Getting Started with Lightweight Agent Framework
+# Getting Started with the Lightweight Agent Framework

-This guide will help you get up and running with the Lightweight Agent Framework (LAF).
+Welcome to the **Lightweight Agent Framework (LAF)**!
+This guide will help you get started with building autonomous agents that can think, act, and observe within a structured environment.
+Whether you're building simple agents or complex workflows, LAF provides the tools you need to create, manage, and extend agents with ease.

+---

-## Installation
+## **Installation**

-### Basic Installation
+### **Basic Installation**

-For basic usage, install using pip:
+To install the Lightweight Agent Framework, use `pip`:

 ```bash
 pip install robotape
 ```

+This will install the core framework and its dependencies.

+---

-### Development Installation
+### **Development Installation**

-For development or to access additional tools:
+If you're planning to contribute to the framework or need additional development tools (e.g., testing utilities), install the `dev` extras:

 ```bash
 pip install robotape[dev]
 ```

+---

-## Core Concepts
+## **Core Concepts**

-Before diving into code, let's understand the key concepts:
+Before diving into code, let's understand the key concepts of the framework:

-1. **Agents**: Autonomous entities that can think, act, and observe
+1. **Agents**: Autonomous entities that can think, act, and observe.
-2. **Tapes**: Record of an agent's execution history
+2. **Tapes**: A record of an agent's execution history, consisting of steps.
-3. **Steps**: Individual actions or thoughts within a tape
+3. **Steps**: Individual actions or thoughts within a tape (e.g., THOUGHT, ACTION, OBSERVATION).
-4. **Tools**: Reusable functions that agents can utilize
+4. **Tools**: Reusable functions that agents can use to extend their capabilities.
-5. **MCP (Model Control Protocol)**: A protocol for integrating external tools and services via an MCP server

-## Your First Agent
+5. **LLM Integration**: Built-in support for Large Language Models (LLMs) like OpenAI, Anthropic, and HuggingFace.

+---

+## **Quickstart Example**

-Let's create a simple agent that processes some text:
+Let’s create a simple agent that processes some text.
+This example will demonstrate how to:
+- Create an agent.
+- Record its actions using a tape.
+- Execute the agent asynchronously.

+### **Step 1: Create an Agent**

 ```python
 from robotape.agents import SimpleAgent